shakiashvili/python_mentoring/task_7/README.md

 To see html report -
 `coverage html`

-To speed up execution use
-`pytest -n auto`
+To execute in parallel use I have created specific groups to be executed(since they depend on each other)- `pytest -n 4 --dist loadgroup`